Mechanical-Advantage/AdvantageScope/docsSite/docs/whats-new/index.md

 ### 🤩 New UI on Windows and Linux

-The AdvantageScope UI on Windows has been redesigned for a cleaner look with a **translucent sidebar** and **integrated menu and title bars**.
+The AdvantageScope UI on Windows has been redesigned for a cleaner look with an **integrated menu and title bars**.
 The menu bar on Linux uses the same updated style.
 This cleaner window design was previously only available on macOS.

 ![Windows UI](./img/windows-ui.png)